DFE-Digital/find-placement-schools/app/views/pages/accessibility.md

 ## What we’re doing to improve accessibility

-We will continue to review feedback provided via the feedback link or through queries sent to [manage.schoolplacements@education.gov.uk](mailto:manage.schoolplacements@education.gov.uk) to inform improvements to the service.
+We will continue to review feedback provided via the feedback link or through queries sent to [find.placementschools@education.gov.uk](mailto:find.placementschools@education.gov.uk) to inform improvements to the service.

 ## Preparation of this accessibility statement